tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 ## North America

-#### The rest of TI5 EG (Aui_2000, Universe, ppd)
+#### The rest of TI5 EG (ppd, Universe, Aui_2000)
-* After TI9, Universe and ppd teamed on NiP together.
-They actually qualified for the March 2020 ESL Los Angeles major before COVID hit and then both promptly retired.
-Universe *actually* retired and recently [got married!](https://twitter.com/UniverseDota/status/1426214388508233731) ppd meanwhile unretired, competed in the NA DPC S1, stopped doing that, became a coach for Alliance for the EU DPC S2, stopped doing that, and then was invited to cast TI10, but then also stopped doing that.
-Aui seems content with his current coach/caster status and will also be joining the TI10 English broadcast.
+* After TI9, ppd and Universe reunited on NiP.
+They actually qualified for the March 2020 ESL Los Angeles major right before COVID hit.
+The tournament got canceled and they both promptly retired.
+Peter then un-retired, competed in the NA DPC S1, stopped doing that, became a coach for Alliance for the EU DPC S2, stopped doing that, and then was invited to cast TI10, but also stopped doing that.<br><br>Universe *actually* retired and recently [got married!](https://twitter.com/UniverseDota/status/1426214388508233731)<br><br>Aui seems content with his current coach/caster status and will also be joining the TI10 English broadcast.

 #### EternaLEnVy
-* I think they stopped following the manga and instead we got some weird filler arc where Envy doesn't read the DPC rules and then acts surprised at the end of the season.
-Pretty unsatisfying conclusion, tbh.
+* They stopped following the manga this year and instead we got some weird filler arc where Envy doesn't read the DPC rules and then acts surprised at the end of the season.<br><br>After floating around in the NA lower and upper divisions, he slapped together a team for the TI10 qualifier with Ryoya, Kingrd/Mr. Kingão, Zfreek, and Moo.
+Got third after losing to *4 Zoomers (Sammyboy, Gunnar, Brax, ocean, Husky)*.
+Pretty unsatisfying conclusion, idk if I'll watch next season...

-#### Sneyking
+#### Mason

-* Exported himself to Europe and
+* Now a professional speech writer on twitch dot tv.

 ## South America